 Aftercare: Snowdrops will spread and naturalise themselves.
 They can be lifted and divided when clumps have become very dense.

-Crocuses are another early flowering bulb and over a thousand were planted in the Wild Walk last Autumn and they will soon begin to show their bright golden petals.
+Crocuses are another early flowering bulb and over a thousand were planted in the Wilderness Walk, they give a colourful display with their bright golden petals.

 Look out for our winter flowering aconites around the lakeside.